atperry7/pup_gearswap/README.md

 `F9` - Cycle Offense Mode (the offensive half of all 'hybrid' melee modes).

-These are for when you are fighting with or without Pet When you are IDLE and Pet is ENGAGED that is handled by the Idle Sets
+These are for when you are fighting with or without Pet When you are IDLE and Pet is ENGAGED that is handled by the Idle Mode

 ## Hybrid Mode
 `Ctrl+F9` - Cycle Hybrid Mode (the defensive half of all 'hybrid' melee modes).